Oddarn1/React_Kotlin_Form/README.md

 Begin by installing dependencies by running `cd app && npm install`.

 To run locally:
 - Run Application.kt by running `mvn spring-boot:run` in the root-folder.
-This creates a local version of the database and backend with 2 dummy values at port 5000.
+This creates a local version of the database and backend with 2 dummy values at localhost:5000.
 - Start the React-application by running `cd app && npm run`.
-This will start the frontend application at port 3000.
+This will start the frontend application at localhost:3000.

 These ports are set up to communicate, such that the frontend can access the API at port 5000.